Neptune-Digital-UK/BASC_Tools/URL_PARAMETER_TESTING.md

 ## Browser Testing Checklist

 - [ ] Test valid complete data URL - should auto-evaluate
 - [ ] Test valid minimal data URL - should auto-evaluate
-- [ ] Test missing required fields - should show errors
+- [ ] Test missing required fields - should auto-submit, AI handles errors
-- [ ] Test invalid age - should show error
+- [ ] Test invalid age - should auto-submit, AI processes
-- [ ] Test invalid sex value - should show error
+- [ ] Test invalid sex value - should auto-submit, AI handles
-- [ ] Test invalid breed value - should show error
+- [ ] Test invalid breed value - should auto-submit, AI handles
-- [ ] Test invalid use value - should show error
+- [ ] Test invalid use value - should auto-submit, AI handles
-- [ ] Test invalid sum insured - should show error
+- [ ] Test invalid sum insured - should auto-submit, AI handles
 - [ ] Test currency formatting - should format correctly
 - [ ] Test no URL params - should show empty form
 - [ ] Test URL encoded characters - should decode properly
-- [ ] Test manual correction after error - should allow submission
+- [ ] Verify AI error messages display properly when data is invalid

 ## Notes

-- **Auto-evaluation happens immediately** on page load if data is valid
+- **Auto-evaluation happens immediately** on page load if ANY URL parameter is present
-- **Purchase Price is optional** and won't cause validation errors if missing
-- **All other fields are required** for auto-evaluation
+- **No frontend validation** - all URL data is accepted and sent to AI
+- **AI handles validation** - any missing or invalid data is processed by the AI agent
-- **Currency values** can be passed with or without $ and commas
+- **Currency values** can be passed with or without $ and commas (auto-formatted)
 - **URL encoding** is recommended for special characters and spaces
 - **Results page** displays normally after evaluation completes
+- **AI error messages** will appear if data is invalid or missing required fields
 - **"New" button** clears results and resets form for new entries